 What is an SI Leader?

-The role of a Supplemental Instruction (SI) leader is to assist the instructor of the parent class in guiding the students towards successful completion of the student learning outcomes of the course.
+The role of a Supplemental Instruction leader (SIL) is to assist the instructor of the parent class in guiding the students towards successful completion of the student learning outcomes for the course.
 To this end, the SI leader will attend the parent class 2-3 hours per week to see first hand the content, delivery, and emphases of the class.
-An SI leader is a student group leader, someone who reinforces class concepts, and someone who facilitates students' ability to solve problems.
+An SI leader serves as a model student, reinforces class concepts, and facilitates students' ability to solve problems.

 Interested in being a Supplemental Instruction Leader?